TheOscarA/Orion/README.md

   Reacts to voice commands and responds with voice.

 - **Asleep/Wake Mode**
-  Starts in sleep mode and activates via voice command or clap detection.
+  Starts in sleep mode and activates via wake up voice command.

 - **Natural Language Understanding**
-  Capable of understanding questions and intent (future upgrade to LLama).
+  Capable of understanding questions and intent (future upgrade to deepseek-r1).

 - **System Monitoring**
   Displays CPU, RAM, and battery status.

 - **Google, YouTube, and Wikipedia Search Integration**
-  Results shown directly in UI and in the browser.
+  Results shown directly in the browser.

 - **UI Circle Feedback**
-  Color-coded for listening and processing states.
+  Color-coded for listening (blue) and uderstanding (red) states.

 - **Full-screen UI**
   Designed for immersive, sleek operation.